Prasanna030/Visual-Question-Answering-FastAPI-APP/readme.md

 # Visual Question Answering Application

 A Docker containerizable web application that performs Visual Question Answering (VQA) using the ViLT model from Hugging Face.
-The application allows users to upload an image and ask questions about it, receiving AI-generated answers in real-time.
+The application allows users to upload an image and ask questions about it, receiving AI-generated answers in real-time.Did this project to explore deployment of ML Models using FastAPI and Docker.

 ## Features